All Products

 Note

-• You can leave the Partition Key parameter empty, but you cannot select a field that contains no data for this parameter.
-Otherwise, the data migration task fails.
+• You can leave the Partition Key blank, but you cannot select a nullable field for it, or the migration task will fail.

 • To view the parameters to be specified when you call the relevant API operation to configure the DTS task, move the pointer over Next: Save Task Settings and Precheck and click Preview OpenAPI parameters.